Agile’s Origins and Practices:

 The above statements can be expanded into a series of related practices, that can result in projects which:

-- produce end products that totally meet the customer needs most importantly with less re-work
+- produce end products that more often meet user needs most importantly with less re-work and risk;

 enabling companies to make real improvement in the delivery of projects, allowing the benefits of those projects to be enjoyed quicker and with greater success.

 Agile development environments vary a lot and there is much in the detail, but the following are the most important core principles and practices that you usually see in an Agile environment:

 - Iterative and incremental development – this can take many forms and can be called a number of things: (Sprints, Rapid Prototyping etc).
 The important factor is giving users (and business managers) early sight of manageable elements of the deliverable.
 This allows early review and feedback on those deliverables and most importantly ensures that the interpretation by developers of a business or user need is fit for purpose, before the development team moves on.

 - Establishment of an effective team: all real Agile projects have an effective team at their core – not the ‘them and us syndrome’ – this can facilitate daily interactions between developers, users and business managers.
 The benefits of this are obvious and should ensure that no project should ever stray too far off track.

 - Effective communication: Agile always favours face-to-face communication over all other methods.
 While this may be challenging in some circumstances, this principle can be extended or achieved in many ways.